telerik/ajax-docs/general-information/integration-with-visual-studio/visual-studio-extensions/configure-project.md

 ![introduction-vsx configurewizard menu](images/introduction-vsx_telerikmenu_configurewizard.png)

-The Project Configuration Wizard’s first page lets you define which Telerik DPL assemblies will be added to your project:
+The Project Configuration Wizard’s first page lets you define which Telerik DPL assemblies will be added to or remove from your project:

 ![introduction-vsx configurewizard assemblies](images/introduction-vsx_configurewizard_assembliesselection.png)